ChengWeiGu/Chroma/README.md

   ```bash
   python run_inference.py -j <query>
   ```
-  where `<query>` is any question you want to ask.
+  where the flag `-j` means inference of jssdk and `<query>` is any question you want to ask.
 For example, "How to use mouse event for js object?"
-  The flag `-j` means doing inference for weintek js sdk.

-- For Weintek Datasheets, please build chroma db with
+- ETL of Weintek Datasheets:
   ```bash
   python run_spec.py -d ./spec_chroma -cn test_collection -s ./SVN_datasheet
   ```